Description, Types, Symptoms, & Treatments

 - Stating that he/she is having difficulty hearing

-If you believe your child has a hearing loss, please come to our office in Mountain Home, AR to meet with one of our professionals.
-Timely hearing testing, diagnosis, and treatment will provide the best course of action, ensuring the highest-quality lifetime experiences for your child.
+If you believe your child has a hearing loss, please schedule an appointment to meet with our audiologists and physicians.
+Timely hearing testing, diagnosis, and treatment will provide the best course of action.